 So as you can see the difference we are talking about here is not marginal it’s day and night difference!
 So if you need a higher 4G download or upload speed then Moto G10 Power is definitely going to hit a mark on you!

 In terms of connectivity, it offers a hybrid sim solution.
 This means either you can use 2 sim cards or 1 sim with a microSD card.

-As far as the specs go, Moto G10 Power has a Snapdragon 460 that is an 11-nanometer Octa-Core processor.
+As far as the specs go, Moto G10 Power has a Snapdragon 460 which is an 11-nanometer Octa-Core processor.
 Paired up with a 4GB RAM and Adreno 610 GPU.
 Considering the price, I think the specs are just fine.
 Could have been better though.

 In my one month of use, this phone has not managed quite well and has never hanged.
-As you can see in the battery test, the apps I use on daily basis.
+As you can see in the battery test, the apps I use on a daily basis.
 It works as a budget Android phone should.
 But it certainly does better because of the stock Android.
 And since there are no pre-installed apps(except Facebook that can be removed) so no unwanted use of your phone’s resources.

 For me, Moto G10 Power is replacing Moto G9 because of the 10 reasons I shared last week.
 Very soon I will be posting the Moto G9 Vs G10 Power speed test.
 So if you are interested press the red bell icon on the left to be notified!

 So if are need a phone for gaming under INR 10000 then you can consider Moto G10 Power.
-I am not saying it is the best one, but will certainly take care of your casual gaming needs.
+I am not saying it is the best one, but it will certainly take care of your casual gaming needs.